Measurement of $C\!P$ asymmetry in $D^0 \to K^0_{\rm S} K^0_{\rm S}$ decays with Run 3 data: Event selection

 This strategy closely follows the procedure of the previous LHCb publication~\cite{LHCb-PAPER-2020-047}.
 In about $10\%$ of events, multiple \Dstarp candidates are found.
 In these cases, only one \Dstarp candidate is arbitrarily selected for subsequent analysis.

 The data sample is divided into eight blocks according to data-taking periods with substantially different trigger and detector spatial alignment conditions.
-These conditions were varied several times during the year to optimise the running of the LHCb Upgrade I detector.
+These conditions were varied several times during the year to optimise the data acquisition.
 The offline selection is the same in each block, except for the requirement on the \Dz mass window, whose threshold has been determined separately for each block to account for possible slight calibration differences.
 The integrated luminosities of each data block are reported in Table~\ref{tab:yields}.